-I’d argue that those limitations are exactly what keeps the Mix CD relevant.
+But those limitations are exactly what keeps the Mix CD relevant.
 The format limits you to 80 minutes of music.
-That’s pretty spacious, but it still means you have to be selective about what you put on it.
+That means you have to be selective about what you put on it.
 And because most mailboxes these days are filled with nothing but flyers and credit card offers, finding something as personal as a Mix CD in there is that much more meaningful.

 A CD with a discrete, ordered tracklist also offers something an individual mp3 cannot: context.
-Personally, one of the things I enjoy most about making mixes is ordering songs in such a way that they either flow into each other or highlight contrasting sounds.
-Even on traditional albums the tracks are ordered the way they are for a reason.
-On a couple of occasions I’ve listened to CDs for the first time in the ‘wrong order’ due to technical difficulties.
-It’s amazing how much more enjoyable they are when the order of the songs is what the artist intended.
+One of the things I enjoy most about making mixes is ordering songs in such a way that they either flow into each other or highlight contrasting sounds.
+The tracks on traditional albums are ordered the way they are for a reason.
+Try listening to an album with the songs in reverse order sometime.
+It’s amazing how much less engaging it is.

 What songs you should put on a CD, what flow it should have, whether you should limit yourself to ten or fill up the entire CD... those are subjective.
 Make the mix you want to make.
-But I’m going to tell you how to make one that sounds good.
-Not in an artistic sense (that’s subjective) but in a technical sense.
+But I’m going to tell you how to make one that sounds good, in a technical sense

 Imagine that you rip a track from a CD to an mp3.
 Then you use a sound editing program to shave some dead air off the end.
 You export that as an mp3.
 Then you burn it onto your mix CD.
 By the time it makes it onto your mix CD, the tracks has been through four separate audio conversions.
-This could result in a noticeable loss of sound quality.
+That could add up to a quite notable loss of sound quality.

-Avoiding unnecessary conversions is a good idea, but obviously some number of conversions are unavoidable.
-The solution here is to use a ‘lossless’ format.
+Obviously, some number of conversions are required.
+The solution for those is to use a ‘lossless’ format which will survive the conversion without degredation.
 I suggest WAV files.
-WAV files are completely uncompressed digital images of the actual waveform.
+WAV files are completely uncompressed digital images of the sound waveform.
 They are as close as you can get to the original source.
-If you immediately rip your source to a WAV file and then use that format right up until the point where you burn it back to disc, you should have no noticeable loss in sound quality.
-WAV files are often 5-6 times larger than an mp3 which would be an issue if you were to convert your entire music library, but you are going to be working with a limited number of tracks so that shouldn’t present a problem.
-At any rate, these days space is cheap.
+If you immediately rip your source to a WAV file and then use that format right up until the point where you burn it to the disc, you should have no noticeable loss in sound quality.
+WAV files are much larger than mp3s, but you are going to be working with a limited number of tracks so that shouldn’t present a problem.
+At any rate, hard drive space is cheap, right?

 Part 2: Use Audacity for total control of dead air and track breaks

-Track spacing can also be a challenge if you’re just burning tracks to a disc using iTunes or Nero Burning ROM.
-Often when a song is ripped you’re stuck with whatever ‘dead air’ was at the end of the track.
-In some cases this can be several long seconds of awkward silence, which can really kill the ‘flow’ of your mix.
+Another challenge you'll notice if you try burning a mix using only iTunes or Nero Burning ROM is the 'dead air' on the end of many songs.
+In some cases this can be several long seconds of awkward silence, which can really kill the flow of your mix.

 To create clean CD breaks for tracks, place a cursor at the place in the project where you would like the track break to be, then select Tracks > Add Label at Selection.
 Give the label a name, probably something like # Artist - Song.
 Repeat this process for each track break.